descandon88/descandon88/README.md

 # 💫 About Me:
 👋 Hi, I’m David!
 I'm a business intelligence consultant<br>
-🔭 I am a master's student in economics and a machine learning enthusiast.<br>
+🔭 I am a master's student in economics and a data enthusiast.<br>
 <!--🌱 I’m currently learning React and Python.<br> -->
 📫 Feel free to reach out in English or Spanish: <br>
 <ul>